This is the third part of our article series on interest rate theories. Read the first part about forex and the yield curve here.

 This theory introduces the concept of a risk or liquidity premium to our equation for predicting future rates.
-It posits that, while the term structure (the mathematica; formula defining the yield curve) of interest rate contracts are substitutable for the most part for different maturities (i.e. a ten-year bond is partially a substitute for two consecutive five-year bonds purchased), there is a risk factor that leads to the yield curve to be upward sloping most of the time.
+It posits that, while the term structure (the mathematical; formula defining the yield curve) of interest rate contracts are substitutable for the most part for different maturities (i.e. a ten-year bond is partially a substitute for two consecutive five-year bonds purchased), there is a risk factor that leads to the yield curve to be upward sloping most of the time.
 Thus, even if the interest rate expectations were the same across the entire spectrum of maturities, the yield curve would still be sloping upwards due to the inherent risk of acquiring a debt instrument at a longer maturity.

 The risk premium is the result of lesser liquidity of long maturity interest rate contracts, as well as the higher risk of default the more we delay the date the repayment.
 In a two-way relationship, the lower marketability of long-term instruments leads to their lower liquidity, and that also contributes to a higher interest rate on a consistent basis.

 Liquidity preference theory is essentially an improved version of the pure expectations theory.
 It maintains the former’s postulate that different maturities are substitutable, but adds that they are only partially so.
 There is a small qualitative difference between long and short term debt instruments, quantified in the risk premium, which leads to the sloping upward curve, and the observed phenomenon of higher rates at higher maturities most of the time.